 - Failed to make an application as soon as reasonably practicable, without reasonable cause;

 - Comes from a Safe Country of Origin.

 The existence of an internal protection alternative as a potential ground for accelerating appeals under Section 43 IPA raises serious concerns as if such a finding is made, it may significantly increase the number of persons who are subject to accelerated appeals.

 Where an applicant is subject to the accelerated procedure it should continue like the regular procedure.
-However where the recommendation of the IPO includes one of the findings mentioned in the section on Accelerated Procedure: General there may be accelerated appeals under the IPA.
+However, where the recommendation of the IPO includes one of the previously mentioned findings, there may be accelerated appeals under the IPA.

 Under Section 43 IPA, applicants then have ten working days instead of 15 working days to make an appeal, which shall be determined without an oral hearing, unless the Tribunal considers it necessary in the interests of justice to have such a hearing.
 The appeal is suspensive.